particle-iot/docs/src/content/reference/device-os/firmware.md

 Such a function should return a value of one of the supported variable types and take no arguments.
 The function will be called only when the value of the variable is requested.

-The callback function is called application loop thread context, between calls to loop(), and during Particle.process().
+The callback function is called application loop thread context, between calls to loop(), during Particle.process(), and delay().

 ```cpp
 // EXAMPLE USAGE - registering functions as cloud variables